EoghyUnscripted/100-Days-Of-Code-Python/Level 3 - Advanced/Day 38 - Tracking App Using Google Sheets/README.md

 ### Setup

-1. Sign up for Google Sheets or log in to your gmail account
+- Sign up for Google Sheets or log in to your gmail account
-   1. Got to [My Workouts Spreadsheet](https://docs.google.com/spreadsheets/d/1DHL6Y8XAHSC_KhJsa9QMekwP8b4YheWZY_sxlH3i494/edit?usp=sharing) and make a copy
+  - Got to [My Workouts Spreadsheet](https://docs.google.com/spreadsheets/d/1DHL6Y8XAHSC_KhJsa9QMekwP8b4YheWZY_sxlH3i494/edit?usp=sharing) and make a copy
-   2. File -> Make A copy
+  - File -> Make A copy
-2. Get an API key for [Nutritionix](https://www.nutritionix.com/business/api) by signing up for a free account
+- Get an API key for [Nutritionix](https://www.nutritionix.com/business/api) by signing up for a free account
-3. Log in with [Sheety (Google)](https://sheety.co) using the same email account for Google Sheets
+- Log in with [Sheety (Google)](https://sheety.co) using the same email account for Google Sheets
+  - Connect to the Google Sheet you just copied using Sheety, it will do the rest for you
+  - Enable `GET` and `POST` in the Sheety settings for your connected spreadsheet

 ### Instructions